awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

 ## Identify Your Shell<a name="cli-command-completion-shell"></a>

-If you're not sure which shell you're using, you can identify it with one of the following commands:
+If you're not sure which shell you're using, you can use one of the following commands to identify it\.

 **echo $SHELL** – Show the shell's program file name\.
 This usually matches the name of the in\-use shell, unless you launched a different shell after logging in\.